Sponsor us to complete the Yorkshire 3 Peaks and get a printed copy of the DFG Guidance

 Clients will typically access the service directly or via a referral from a local health or social care professional.

 Direct access may be made by phone and email, or in person.

 The generic roles of agency team members are detailed below.
-The actual role played by each member of the team may incorporate one or more of these functions depending upon the skills of the person and ultimately the needs of the client.
+The fundamental role played by each team member may incorporate one or more of these functions depending upon the person’s skills and ultimately the client’s needs.